 How to Submit an Honors Contract Form

-Students must submit contract forms on MyUI within the first five weeks of the semester.
+Students must submit contract forms on MyUI within the first six weeks of the semester.
+Check deadlines HERE.

 - Approach your instructor to ask if they'd be willing to do an honors contract with you.